Building Trusted AI at Scale Cities Startups & Digital Sovereignty – Keynote Amb Thomas Schneider

 Full session reportComprehensive analysis and detailed insights

-Schneider said the Geneva summit will carry a “Swiss flavour”, meaning it will be grounded in Switzerland’s tradition of constructive, neutral facilitation and will build on, rather than duplicate, existing multistakeholder mechanisms [18-23].
-He listed the platforms that will be leveraged, including the UN Internet Governance Forum, the AI for Good Summit, the ITU-UNESCO Global Forum on Ethics of AI, OECD initiatives, the Global Partnership on AI (GPI) and other regional bodies [20-22][61].
+Inviting participants to submit their ideas, Schneider emphasized that the agenda for the Geneva summit will be co-created with all stakeholders while retaining a distinct “Swiss flavour” rooted in constructive, creative, innovative and pragmatic problem-solving [15-18].
+He pledged that the summit will build on existing multistakeholder platforms-the UN Internet Governance Forum, the AI for Good Summit, the Global Forum on Ethics of AI, the OECD, the Global Partnership on AI (GPI) and other regional bodies-rather than duplicating processes that already work [20-25][34].

-To ensure that less-resourced communities can participate, he pledged continued support through long-standing partners such as the Diplo Foundation and the Geneva Internet Platform, enabling these groups to navigate the complex governance ecosystem and have their voices heard [23][55-56].
+To ensure that less-resourced communities are not left behind, Schneider announced collaboration with the Diplo Foundation and the Geneva Internet Platform, which will help these groups navigate the complex AI-governance ecosystem, raise their voices and gain access to relevant information [23].

 Session transcriptComplete transcript of the session